wing5wong/artisan-whs-static/source/_events/2026-09-06_caa-exams-7-9-september.md

 Reading - Monday 7 September
 Writing - Tuesday 8 September
 Numeracy - Wednesday 9 September

+Check your e-mails for your CAA exam timetable that have been e-mailed by Mr Hardy.

 Normal school continues for everyone during CAA.
 There is NO study leave during CAA.